box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 ### `setSlackChannelAccessManagementDisabled`

-This toolkit method calls the [11][put integration mappings] endpoint to update the access management deactivated setting.
+This toolkit method calls the [put integration mappings][11] endpoint to update the access management deactivated setting.

 This method/invocable is used in a flow template provided in the Box for Salesforce package `Create Box Folder/Slack Channel Mapping`.

 <!-- markdownlint-disable line-length -->
 | Parameter | Type | Description |
 | --- | --- | --- |
 | `channelId` | String | |
 | `disabled` | Boolean | Indicates whether or not a channel member access to the underlying Box item should be automatically managed.
 Depending on the type of the channel, access is managed through creating collaborations or shared links. |
 <!-- markdownlint-enable line-length -->

 Returns: